 Want a solid honest opinion?

 Since most of you will play using either Nvidia or AMD GPU, instead of Intel Integrated Graphic that easily beaten by 50$ (Before the scalper and miners hit ☹) GT 1030, you shouldn’t use Intel Quick Sync.

 Mac already stopped using Intel CPU in last 2020.
-Apple M1 CPU which replaces Intel CPU in the new MacBook Air, Macbook Pro, Mac Mini and iMac has a better hardware video encoder than Intel Quick Sync.
-So, if you searching for the best lightweight laptop for video rendering and editing, just buy a MacBook instead of an Intel-powered Ultrabook
+Apple M1 CPU in the new MacBook Air, Macbook Pro, Mac Mini and iMac has a better hardware video encoder than Intel Quick Sync.
+The good news is Apple Macbook with M1 CPU is great for streaming on Twitch

 But there is a Catch

 If you use HDD when playing a game that needs heavy resources rendered at lightning speed, you will experience bugs, artifact and your gameplay will be trashed to your viewers.
 So, it’s better to spend a little bit of money to buy a cheap SATA SSD for streaming purpose